 A tangle of stars in Berenices’ Hair

-The Coma star cluster requires a dark sky to be seen.
+What we’re calling a tangle here is really a famous cluster of stars, called the Coma star cluster.
+It requires a dark sky to be seen.
 It’s in the direction of the constellation Coma Berenices – also known as Berenice’s Hair – and it’s an open star cluster, a loose collection of stars held together by gravity.

 If you can’t spot this wispy and gossamery group of stars with the unaided eye, try binoculars.

 See the chart below.

 How can you find it?
 One way is to use the famous constellation Leo the Lion, shown on our chart at the top of this post, now in the east each evening.
 Leo is relatively easy to see.
 The front part of the Lion looks like a backwards question mark, and the back part is a little triangle, which includes the star Denebola, marked on the chart at top.
 The word Deneb in a star name always means tail, and this star marks the tail of Leo.

 Do you know how to use the pointer stars in the Big Dipper to locate Polaris, the North Star?
 Instead of going northward from the pointer stars to Polaris, the North Star, go southward instead to find the constellation Leo.

 Imagine that Leo is holding his tail out.
 In the place where you might see a “puff” at the end of the Lion’s tail, you’ll notice a fuzzy patch not too far away from Denebola.
 This is the constellation Coma Berenices, or Berenice’s Hair.
 The constellation Coma Berenices once was considered part of the constellation Leo.